WE HELP LGBTIQ+ YOUTH RECLAIM THEIR PATH

 Scholarship applications open 1 July and close 31 August with scholarships awarded in December.

 Every Pinnacle scholar is carefully matched with a mentor who will typically share the same academic and professional interests, gender identity and sexual orientation.
 The mentor acts as a role model.
-They will have trod the scholar’s path – and provide the encouragement, counsel and inspiration to support the scholar’s rounded development and successful completion of their studies.
+They will have walked the scholar’s path – and provide the encouragement, counsel and inspiration to support the scholar’s rounded development and successful completion of their studies.

-We rely on the generosity of our individual donors, philanthropic and corporate partners, the passionate contributions of over 190 volunteers, and a fulltime-equivalent staff of less than five, to deliver our program across Australia.
+We rely on the generosity of our individual donors, philanthropic and corporate partners, the passionate contributions of over 200 volunteers, and a fulltime-equivalent staff of less than five, to deliver our program across Australia.

 Your support will help to transform the lives of young scholars.
 The gift of education is one that impacts every aspect of a young person’s life to substantially enhance their future, and the contribution they make to our community.